voxdotdev/wetware-cliffnotes/lmodeVrmode.md

 * L-mode is quick, deliberate, logical and factual, default brain mode.
 * R-mode is useful for development, stuck on a problem
 * Reach R-mode by writing at least 3 pages upon waking, without a filter.
 Review for gold nuggets.
-* Alternatively, go for a walk, do some task that doesn't require much thought and allows your mind to wander, essentially get your mind off the issue or problem you're needing to solve, L-mode will get bored and peace out, allowing for R-mode to start reporting.
+* Alternatively, go for a walk, do some task that doesn't require much thought and allows your mind to wander, essentially get your mind off the issue or problem you're needing to solve.
+L-mode will get bored and peace out, allowing for R-mode to start reporting.

 Summary